zikula-modules/Files/README.md

      - No zip *.htaccess*, *.locked* and *.tbn* folders.
      - Update PclZib lib to 2.8.2 and add callback function to skip these files

+  - Changes in extenal templates I
+      - New option to insert pictures (not only thumbnails).
+Only in public folders, add option to thumbnail img, insert img and inset thumbnails.
 Pending
 =======

-  - Changes in extenal templates.
+  - Changes in extenal templates II
-      - New option to insert pictures (not only thumbnails).
       - File links in file names for public folders.
       - Update warnings and templates messages.